prathmesh-pathak/pet-a-dog/README.md

 # pet-a-dog
 College Project
-In this deliverable I have completed the login and logout module.

-I have not used database I am just storing the user credentials in a global variables

-Download the files
-run npm install to get all the dependencies

-Then run node server.
-This command will start the server.

-In your browser enter localhost:8000

-You will see a login screen.
-First you have register with your email enter all the fields all the fields have constraints.

-After you register it will redirect you to login page then login with email and password that you used for registration.

-After you login it will take you to the home page of the application.

-There you will see a greet message and a button for logout.

-If you click on logout it will take you to the login screen and you cannot see the home page as a guest user.
+Steps to run the project: Take the checkout of the project.
+Do npm install to get the dependencies.
+Run node server to start the server.
+In browser go to localhost:8000.
+You will see the Login screen.
+First you have to register with a valid email ID.
+After registration, login with your credentials.
+You will see the site's Home page and data that are listed there are static.
+There are 4 navigation options Home, Search Sitter, Our Services and Dog Care.
+Search sitter will show the list of sitters, again all the data that you see is static.
+Our services option is not implemented yet.
+Dog Care tab will show the necessary option to take care of your dog.
+Another section is the User's profile where user can see his details and also can enter the details about their dogs.
+One user can have multiple dogs user can enter N number of dog data.
+Information about a dog includes breed, age in years and month weight etc. All the information will be available on the user profile page.
+After this user have the option of logging out.